stevens-textmining/HateModerate/README.md

     <br>
 </p>

-The average failure rates of the hateful and non-hateful examples for different tiers of policies, and the average toxicity scores.
+The table below shows the average failure rates of the hateful and non-hateful examples for different tiers of policies, and the average toxicity scores.
 F: Facebook model, C: Cardiff NLP, P: Perspective with threshold 0.5, P*: Perspective with threshold 0.7, O: OpenAI's API.

 <p align="center">
     <img src="https://anonymous.4open.science/r/HateModerate-4BE1/table%201.png"  width=1000>